DefenderOfBasic/notebook/source/content/All Humans Seek Truth.md

 # All Humans Seek Truth (2)

 🦞 _Alex_: Well that's a nice thought isn't it?
-That all our problems are due to "not understanding" each other, and if ONLY we all learned more about each other, we'd live in harmo
+That all our problems are due to "not understanding" each other, and if ONLY we all learned more about each other, we'd live in harmony?

+Yeah that's so naive.
+It's literally not true.
+You're wrong

+🧢 _Defender_: Wait I agree with you!!
+It is NOT true that 100% of our problems are due to not understanding, but SOME are.
+What % is it?
+1%?
+5%?
+70%?

+We don't know.
+We haven't made that experiment!
+But we can!
+We can go around doing "Anatomy of an Internet Argument" experiments.
+IF you find a success, you write about it.
+You're doing research while simultaneously solving problems in society & delivering value.
+The research is funded by the correct predictions that it makes (which doubles as unfakeable peer review/testing of the theory)